bespokesy/hugo-calendly-shortcode/README.md

 Now your Calendly link will say "Book a time to talk now!"

+# Advanced features with hugo-calendly-shortcode-plus
+I am building a version with more features for Calendly Premium or Pro owners.
+Additional features will enable you to:
+- Apply CSS styles to customize the look and feel for Calendly
+- Add UTM parameters to track your embedded Calendly forms
+- Pull parameter sets from different sources:
+  - Shortcode parameters (same as with this version),
+  - Hugo page front-matter,
+  - Hugo site configuration parameters,
+  - Hugo data files, or
+  - A mix of all of the above.

+If you would like to receive notifications as my work on that progresses, follow [this link to subscribe to updates by mail](https://landing.mailerlite.com/webforms/landing/v3z7p1).

 # Troubleshooting, bugs & help
 If you run into any problems, check if someone else raised the same [issue on GitHub](https://github.com/bespokesy/hugo-calendly-shortcode/issues) and add a comment.
 If not, please add a new issue so I can address it.

+# Get in touch
+Just want to say hi?
+Ask something else?
+Sure thing!
+You will find my contact details on [bespokesy.dev/contact](https://bespokesy.dev/contact/).